 Better fifo log which also shows the shadow in working backends:

 Some hours of debugging later: This game renders with logicOp=Noop and DstAlpha=1 the alpha channel, but dstAlpha + logicOp isn't supported by OpenGL nor Direct3D.

 But it's working on D3D11 because this backend doesn't have logicOp support implemented at all.
 It just use the same based on blending hack as the D3D9 backend.
 But as blending support dstAlpha, this hack also does.

-#18 Updated by degasus about 5 years ago
+#18 Updated by degasus over 6 years ago

 idan345 This issue is hard to fix.
 We could add a check if the logicOp is Noop and emulate this with color masking, but other games may still be broken because of this issue.

 But good luck, at least on some mobile GPUs, there will be an extension to use custom blending.
 This would allow us to emulate this feature there.
 But bad luck, this feature isn't possible on current gen desktop GPUs at all.

 #21 Updated by JosJuice over 4 years ago